Letter of Administration Lawyers Sydney NSW

 Spouses & De Facto Partners

-Assisting spouses and de facto partners, who are typically first in line, to apply for Letters of Administration and manage their loved one's estate.
+We assist surviving spouses & partners, who are first in line, to apply for Letters of Administration.

 Children of the Deceased

-Providing expert guidance for adult children who need to apply to be appointed as Administrator when there is no surviving spouse.
+We guide adult children in applying to be Administrator when there is no surviving spouse.

 Other Next of Kin